NextLevel/NextLevel/README.md

 ## ARKit Capture

-Starting with `0.8.0`, NextLevel provides ARKit capture in addition to the AVFoundation functionality.
+Starting with `0.8.0`, NextLevel provides ARKit capture in addition to AVFoundation.
 This enables a variety of new camera features while leveraging the existing recording capabilities and media management of NextLevel.

-The ARKit mode is in beta, so please help out if you encounter an issue or by contributing ideas for improvement.
+An example of ARKit mode can be found in the NextLevel [examples](https://github.com/NextLevel/examples) repository, there are a couple components coming that I haven’t added yet – watch this space.

-It is not compiled by default without the inclusion of the Swift compiler flag `USE_ARKIT`, since Apple will [reject](https://github.com/NextLevel/NextLevel/issues/106) apps that link ARKit and do not use it.
+ARKit capture is enabled with the inclusion of the Swift compiler flag `USE_ARKIT`, since Apple will [reject](https://github.com/NextLevel/NextLevel/issues/106) apps that link ARKit and do not use it.

 If you use Cocoapods, you can include `-D USE_ARKIT` with the following `Podfile` addition or by adding it to your Xcode build settings.